The Apogee Story

 Apogee will not grow in scale under my watch.
 This limits production to between 10,000 and 20,000 bottles per year.

-Much but not all the sparkling wine is disgorged on the property.
-The main production is a classicly blended, traditional-method sparkling comprising around 35 % of pinot noir and 40% chardonnay and the balance from pinot meunier (this is the Deluxe Vintage Brut and is currently 2014).
+Some of the sparkling wine is disgorged on the property.
+The main production is a classic-blend, traditional-method sparkling comprising around 45 % of pinot noir and 50% chardonnay and the balance from pinot meunier (this is the Deluxe Vintage Brut ).
 A Deluxe Vintage Rosé is also produced made up of around 90% pinot noir from the best sites, and 10% chardonnay.
-A small amount of table wine is made from pinot gris grown on the property.
-This is the Alto Pinot Gris, currently 2016.
+A small amount of table wine is made from pinot gris and pinot noir grown on the property.
+This is the Alto Pinot Gris and Pinot noir.
 See the video tasting notes

 The goal is to produce very high quality wines from a small, hand tended area which is operated on a commercial and sustainable basis.
 I hope and believe that the combination of the highly researched site with the latest knowledge of terroir theory is leading to wines which are very expressive of the terroir.